kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `upper` Converts a string into all uppercase.

-If value is 'Hello', the output will be 'HELLO'.
+If the value is 'Hello', the output will be 'HELLO'.

 ```handlebars
 {{upper value}}